KinsonDigital/VersionMiner/README.md

 <div align="center"><h3 style="font-weight:bold">⚠️Quick Note⚠️</h3></div>

 This GitHub action is built using C#/NET and runs in a docker container.
-This means that this action can only be run on Linux.
+This means that the action can only be run on Linux.
 Running in ***Windows*** is not supported.
-If you need to use steps on ***Windows*** AND ***Ubuntu***, then you can split up your workflow so that this action is in an isolated job that runs on ***Ubuntu*** while the rest of the workflow can be executed in ***Windows***.
+If you need to use steps on ***Windows*** AND ***Ubuntu***, then you can split up your workflow so that this action is in an isolated job that runs on ***Ubuntu***, while the rest of the workflow can be executed in ***Windows***.

 <div align="center"><h3 style="font-weight:bold">Usage Examples</h3></div>

-- Automatically create tags with the version during the release process.
+- Create tags automatically with the version during the release process.
 - Validate the version syntax to help enforce version syntax.
-  - Example: semantic version vs a date-based version.
+  - Example: Semantic version vs a date-based version.
-- Managing release note file names by having the version embedded in the file name.
+- Manage release note file names by having the version embedded in the file name.
-- Using the version in the title of a GitHub release.
+- Use the version in the title of a GitHub release.
 - Release announcements.
-  - Example: Using the version in a release announcement on Twitter.
+  - Example: Use the version in a release announcement on Twitter.
-- Status check workflows to verify that the version has been updated before a pull request to perform a major release is completed.
+- Use status check workflows to verify versions before a pull request can be completed.
 - Whatever your imagination comes up with!!

 ---